NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Evidence would be put on the government because they would have the burden and would go first.
 Your defense attorney would certainly get to cross-examine all of the witnesses in the federal criminal trial, and then when the government's case is done, the defense has a chance, if they wish, they don't have to, to put on a case — call in witnesses.

 The defendant can testify.
-Defendants in a criminal case have an absolute right to testify, but they don't have to if they don't want to, and the jury can't hold it against them if they don't testify.
+Defendants in a criminal case have the absolute right to testify, but they are not required to do so if they choose not to.
+Furthermore, the jury can't hold their failure to testify against them.

 Jury Verdict